 Interest rate risk arises from the fact that a change in market yields influences the value of fixed-rate securities.
 Market yields can increase as a result of accelerating inflation, budget overspending, a central bank rate hike or government over-indebtedness, among others.
 A decrease in market yields can result from a slowdown in inflation, deflation, shrinking debts or monetary policy easing (a rate cut).
+The longer the term of a bond is, the more sensitive its price is to changes in yields.
 If you hold the securities to maturity, there is no interest rate risk to consider.